pbecchi/OpenESP8266_Sprinkler/README.md

 Refer to the start of 'Config.h' and 'Pins.h' for options to substitute different hardware and turn functions on or off.

- FULL CREDIT to Ray  for all the hard work to build and maintain the Open Sprinkler project and to Dave for his porting to Mega that have simplified a lot my conversion to ESP8266 work.
+ FULL CREDIT to Ray  for all the hard work to build and maintain the Open Sprinkler project and to Dave for his porting to Mega that have simplified a lot my conversion to ESP8266.
 --------------------------------------------------------------------------------

 Current Release